 - First, open the Run Command by pressing the Windows Key + R together.
 In the search box, type “eventvwr” and press the Enter key.

 - Then expand Windows Logs and right-click on subfolders (Application, Security, Setup, System, and Forwarded Events) individually.
 In the box that appears, click on Clear Logs.

 - Repeat steps 3 and 4 to clear the various logs from the computer system.
 Then restart the computer.

 Now, this method should fix the svchost.exe high CPU usage error.

-If you are one of the users who have a habit of not updating the drivers regularly, then this method is a must use one for you.
-If the drivers are obsolete, then issues like the svchost.exe high CPU usage error will be common on your computer.
-The steps to be followed to update the drivers are:
+If you are one of the users who have a habit of not updating the drivers regularly, this method is a must-use.
+If the drivers are obsolete, issues like the svchost.exe high CPU usage error will be common on your computer.
+Follow these steps:

 - First, press Windows Key+X together.
 Then choose Device Manager from the menu that appears.